 What to do in Lisbon?
-Take a day trip to Sintra, the stuff of fairy tales.
-Pena Palace and Quinta da Regaleira entrance fees and guided tour included.
+Take a Sintra Full Day Tour from Lisbon with Pena Palace and Quinta da Regaleira.
+Entrance fees and guided tour included.

 After some free time to contemplate the landscapes, we will continue towards Sintra, a UNESCO World Heritage Site.
 Before exploring the historic center, we will go to Quinta da Regaleira, one of the most romantic places on earth.
 A palace, lush gardens, lakes, grottoes, and enigmatic constructions across four hectares.

 After lunch (own expense), enjoy some free time exploring the village the National Palace, where the Portuguese royals of the fifteenth and sixteenth centuries spent the summer months.
 Then we will go to Pena Palace at the top of the Serra de Sintra.
 Much more than a castle, UNESCO-listed Pena is a unique expression of the architectural Romanticism, something out of a fairy tale, situated approximately 500 meters above the sea, and blended from many styles: Gothic, neo-Manuelin, neo-Islamic, and neo-Renaissance.
 Before returning to Lisbon, what better way to end the day than with a delicious local pastry.

 Here are some top attractions in Lisbon you could visit and enjoy.
 There are, of course, dozens of attractions and landmarks in Lisbon worth visiting and learning about the history of this amazing city.

 Belém Tower, together with Jerónimos Monastery is a part of UNESCO World Heritage site in Lisbon, Portugal.
 Built in early 16th century, it was a symbol of Portugal's exploration power...